How to Find Top Global Payroll Providers for Your Company

 A request for proposal (RFP) is a document companies send to potential vendors to learn more about their services.
 Companies can send RFPs to multiple vendors and use the information they gather to make an informed purchasing decision.

-In this scenario, you can use an RFP to invite potential global payroll providers to provide information on their company, services, security, implementation process, and more.
+In this scenario, you can use an RFP to invite potential international payroll companies to provide information on their company, services, security, implementation process, and more.

-We’ve created a straightforward RFP template you can send out to potential payroll providers and EORs.
+We’ve created a straightforward global payroll request for proposal (RFP) template you can send out to potential payroll providers.
 The template is a Google Drive file, so it’s easy to customize and share.
+This template includes:

 What are the benefits of outsourcing global payroll?